irel04/irel04/README.md

 Software Developer
 ------------------------

 I am a passionate and experienced Front-end Developer with several years of hands-on experience building web applications that are not only visually appealing but also scalable and maintainable.
+My journey started in 2021 with Python, which laid a strong foundation in logic and problem-solving.

+I specialize in React.js and Tailwind CSS, and I often use UI libraries like DaisyUI, Material UI, SHADCN, and Tailwind UI.
+My design-to-code process is supported by my Figma proficiency, using components, auto-layouts, and prototyping.

 * 🌍  I'm based in Manila, Philippines
 * ✉️  You can contact me at [kianirel56@gmail.com](mailto:kianirel56@gmail.com)